Adelaide Street Circuit: Circuit

-At the end of the straight, drivers negotiate the Senna Chicane, so named after triple World Champion Ayrton Senna following his death at the 1994 San Marino Grand Prix.
-Senna had sat on the pole for the first Adelaide Grand Prix in 1985, and would go on to take the pole in Adelaide 6 times in 9 races, while winning in 1991 (the second shortest race in Formula One history due to torrential rain, after the 2021 Belgian Grand Prix), as well as his last career victory in 1993.
+At the end of the straight, drivers negotiate the Senna Chicane, named after Ayrton Senna following his death at the 1994 San Marino Grand Prix.
+After the chicane the cars take a fast left turn to go uphill on a short straight on Wakefield Road to East Terrace before the first of three 90 degree corners.
+A fourth 90 degree followed onto Bartels Road back across the parklands.

-Wakefield Road climb

-After the chicane the cars take a fast left turn to go uphill on a short straight on Wakefield Road to East Terrace.

-Christian Brothers College (Turn 4)

-The first of a series of three 90 degree corners.
-The first corner was notable for the fortunate vantage point of Christian Brothers College.

-Market Chicane (Turns 7 and 8)

-Followed by fourth onto Bartels Road back across the parklands.
 Then the track follows the fast turn 8 sweeper.
-This corner was re-configured in 2009 and it produced some protests from many of the teams due to its speed and lack of runoff area.
-Turn 8 has been the site of many crashes in the various categories that have used the shortened version of the circuit.

-Stag Corner (Turn 9)

-Stag corner is named after the Stag Hotel.

 The full Grand Prix circuit bypasses the turn onto Bartels Road and continues with a sweeping left-right-right into Stag Turn (turn 9).
-This leads onto the 360 m long Jones Straight, known as Rundle Road for the rest of the year and named after Australia's World Champion Alan Jones.
+This leads onto the 360 m long Rundle Road that was named after Alan Jones in 1987.

 In 2017, the building and opening of the O-Bahn Busway access and tunnel running off of Grenfell Street and across the circuit where the sweeping left-right-right (turns 7, 8 and 9) were made it necessary to actually move turns 7 and 8 approximately 100 metres to the south.
 While not affecting the overall length of the full circuit, it would make the run from turn 6 shorter and the run to turn 9 longer.
 The sweeping bends were also known as Banana Bend due to its location adjacent to the Adelaide Fruit Markets.

-Brewery Bend (Turn 10)

 Brewery Bend is a fast right-hand sweeper named after the Kent Town Brewery that opens onto Dequetteville Terrace.